teltek/Galicaster-doc/GalicasterConfiguration.md

 Default value: `False`

 #### Resolution
 The application window resolution can be defined manually.
 Recommended resolutions are 1080p, 1024x768 and 1280x1024.
-Other resolutions are also possible. "auto" will adapt the resolution to the maximum available in fullscreen mode.
+Other resolutions are also possible.
+The value *"auto"* will adapt the resolution to the maximum available in fullscreen mode.

 ```ini
 [basic]